Gothic (video game): Setting

-The game takes place in a medieval fantasy realm in which humans are fighting a losing war against the Orcs, a humanoid race.
-In order to fight back, the king needs to extract magical ore from mines, which can be used to forge more powerful weapons.
+The game takes place in an open world medieval fantasy realm in which humans are fighting a losing war against the Orcs, a humanoid race.
+In order to fight back, the king needs to extract magical ore from mines, which can be used to forge more powerful weapons and armor.
 Therefore he decides to send every man who has committed a crime to the ore mines.

-To prevent the convicts from escaping he orders his 12 most powerful magicians to erect a magical dome over the mining colony.
-However, the Barrier goes out of control and grows large enough to cover the entire valley, trapping the magicians inside, and giving the convicts a chance to kill the distracted guards and take control over the colony.
-The king is thus forced to come to an agreement with the prisoners, trading goods for ore.
+To prevent the convicts from escaping he orders his 12 most powerful magicians to erect a magical dome over the mining colony, which will later be called the Barrier.
+However, the Barrier goes out of control during its erection and grows large enough to cover the entire valley, trapping the magicians inside, and giving the convicts a chance to kill the distracted guards and take control over the colony.
+The king, who is not trapped within the Barrier, is thus forced to come to an agreement with the prisoners, trading goods for ore.

-Soon after, the convicts separate into three different groups: the Old Camp which controls trading with the king, the New Camp which refuses to trade the ore they mine, and instead plan to use its magical power to explode the Barrier, and the Brotherhood, whose members believe in a god called the Sleeper which will help them escape from the colony.
+Soon after the erection of the Barrier, the convicts separate into three different groups: the Old Camp, which controls one of the two operational ore mines, controls trading with the king, the New Camp, which controls the other ore mine, refuses to trade the ore they mine, and instead plan to use its magical power to explode the Barrier, and the Brotherhood, whose members produce and trade Swampweed with the other camps and believe in a god called the Sleeper which will help them escape from the colony.
 The magicians that created the Barrier also divided; they formed the Fire Mages, who joined the Old Camp, and the Water Mages, who joined the New Camp.